-For hundreds of Quicken supporters, this is the highlight of the trip – a chance to meet the child they sponsor and its family.
+For hundreds of Quicken supporters, this is the highlight of the trip – a chance to meet the child they partner with and their family.
 It’s a special moment for the child too.
-Children who meet their sponsor often do better in school as a result of such encouragement. (primary school)
+Children who meet their Partner often do better in school as a result of such encouragement. (primary school)

 A “Perfect” Day – Gillian and Andrew’s Story

-In July 2000 Gillian and Andrew Ives from Eastbourne, East Sussex began sponsoring Evelyne, an eight-year-old girl in Kabubbu.
+In July 2000 Gillian and Andrew Ives from Eastbourne, East Sussex began partnering with Evelyne, an eight-year-old girl in Kabubbu.
 Ten years later – and with some trepidation – the Ives travelled to see her.